crcristian97/crcristian97/README.md

 # Hi 👋, I'm Cristian

 I'm a Computer engineering student and web developer from __Argentina__.
 I love read book and play basquetbol 👨‍💻🤾‍♂️.
-Right now I work as a freelance front-end developer.
+Right now I work as a freelance full-stack developer.

 ### Things I code with